itflow-org/itflow/README.md

   * Schedule Jobs
   * Overview of Invoices Domains
   * Schedule Events
+  * Automatic Email Reminders of upcomming calendar events to customers
 * Dashboard
-  * Gives a clear overview of your business
+  * Gives a clear overview of your business financials using graphs and such

 * API
   * XML Phonebook download for VOIP Phones
-  * FreePBX Integrated called ID (When call comes in it queries the Database and displays the company name on your caller ID)
+  * FreePBX Integrated called ID (When call comes in it queries the Database and displays the company name on your caller ID as well as alerts you in the CRM)
   * Pull Email Lists
   * Check account Balances using FreePBX IVR

+* Multi-Tenant - One Instance Multiple Companies and Users
+* Audit Logging - Logs actions of users on the system

 ### Installation Instructions